Philip Larkin: Final years and death

 Larkin turned sixty in 1982.
 This was marked most significantly by a collection of essays entitled Larkin at Sixty, edited by Anthony Thwaite and published by Faber and Faber.
 There were also two television programmes: an episode of The South Bank Show presented by Melvyn Bragg in which Larkin made off-camera contributions, and a half-hour special on the BBC that was devised and presented by the Labour Shadow Cabinet Minister Roy Hattersley.

-In 1983, Jones was hospitalised with shingles, a skin rash.
+In 1983, Jones was hospitalised with shingles.
 The severity of her symptoms, including its effects on her eyes, distressed Larkin.
 As her health declined, regular care became necessary: within a month she moved into his Newland Park home and remained there for the rest of her life.